kindofone/github-manager/README.md

 ### Global config

-**Github Token** - A user generated Github Personal Access Token.
+* **Github Token** - A user generated Github Personal Access Token.

 ### Local config

-**Folder Type** - Whether the current folder contains personal or organizational repositories.
+* **Folder Type** - Whether the current folder contains personal or organizational repositories.
-**Starred Repositories** - A list of select repositories that can be updated in batch by running `gitman update` in that folder.
+* **Starred Repositories** - A list of select repositories that can be updated in batch by running `gitman update` in that folder.

 ### Changing configurations manually

-[Global] Set a Github Personal Access Token (you can create one at <https://github.com/settings/tokens>):
+Set a Github Personal Access Token (you can create one at <https://github.com/settings/tokens>):

 ```sh
 gitman configure --token <token>
 ```

-[Local] Select repositories to star:
+Select repositories to star:

 ```sh
 gitman star
 ```

-[Local] Reset Gitman current folder configurations (personal or org, starred repos, etc.)
+Reset Gitman current folder configurations (personal or org, starred repos, etc.)

 ```sh
 gitman reset
 ```

-[Global] Reset all of Gitman configurations (global and current folder):
+Reset all of Gitman configurations (global and current folder):

 ```sh
 gitman reset -global